Our Verdict

 Common questions about this comparison

-The BenQ LH750 boasts 5000 ANSI lumens, making it significantly brighter than the Optoma GT2000HDR's 3500 lumens.
-This gives the BenQ an advantage in rooms with higher ambient light.
+The BenQ LH750 offers 5000 ANSI lumens, significantly brighter than the Optoma GT2000HDR's 3500 ANSI lumens.
+This means the BenQ performs better in rooms with more ambient light.

-Do either of these projectors support 4K resolution?
+Do either of these projectors support native 4K resolution?

 Explore Other Categories